Anne Boleyn: Final hours

-Her impending death may have caused her great sorrow for some time during her imprisonment.
-The poem "O Death Rock Me Asleep" is generally believed to have been authored by Anne and reveals that she may have hoped death would end her suffering.
+An anonymous manuscript of a poem "O Death Rock Me Asleep" that came into the possession of prolific 18th-century author John Hawkins, and now in the British Museum, was thought to be in the style of "the time of Henry VIII".
+On this weak premise, Hawkins conjectured that the writer was "very probabl[y]" Anne Boleyn, writing after her conviction.
+Defiled is my Name, a similar lament, is also attributed to Anne.
+According to Ives, she could not have produced any such writings while under the scrutiny of the ladies set to watch over her in the Tower.
+Mary Joiner of the Royal Musical Association examined the BM documents and concluded that the attributions, although held in wide belief, are no more than an "improbable ... legend".

+On the morning of 19 May, Kingston wrote:

-Shortly before dawn, she called Kingston to hear mass with her, and swore in his presence, on the eternal salvation of her soul, upon the Holy Sacraments, that she had never been unfaithful to the king.
-She ritually repeated this oath both immediately before and after receiving the sacrament of the Eucharist.
+Shortly before dawn, she called Kingston to hear mass with her and swore in his presence, on the eternal salvation of her soul and upon the Holy Sacraments, that she had never been unfaithful to the King.
+She ritually repeated this oath immediately before and after receiving the sacrament of the Eucharist.

-On the morning of Friday, 19 May Anne was taken to a scaffold erected on the north side of the White Tower, in front of what is now the Waterloo Barracks.
-She wore a red petticoat under a loose, dark grey gown of damask trimmed in fur and a mantle of ermine.
-Accompanied by two female attendants, Anne made her final walk from the Queen's House to the scaffold and she showed a "devilish spirit" and looked "as gay as if she was not going to die".
-Anne climbed the scaffold and made a short speech to the crowd:
+On the morning of Friday 19 May, Anne was taken to a scaffold erected on the north side of the White Tower.
+She wore a red petticoat under a loose, dark grey gown of damask trimmed in fur, and a mantle of ermine.
+Accompanied by two female attendants, Anne made her final walk from the Queen's House to the scaffold; she showed a "devilish spirit" and looked "as gay as if she was not going to die".
+She climbed the scaffold and made a short speech to the crowd:

-This version of her speech is found in Foxe's Actes and Monuments and an almost identical version in Ives (2005).
+This version of her speech is found in John Foxe's Actes and Monuments (also known as Foxe's Book of Martyrs).

 Lancelot de Carle, a secretary to the French Ambassador, Antoine de Castelnau, was in London in May 1536, and was an eyewitness to her trial and execution.
 Two weeks after Anne's death, de Carle composed the 1,318-line poem Épistre Contenant le Procès Criminel Faict à l'Encontre de la Royne Anne Boullant d'Angleterre (A Letter Containing the Criminal Charges Laid Against Queen Anne Boleyn of England), which provides a moving account of her last words and their effect on the crowd:

-It is thought that Anne avoided criticising Henry to save Elizabeth and her family from further consequences, but even under such extreme pressure Anne did not confess guilt, and indeed subtly implied her innocence, in her appeal to those who might "meddle of my cause".
+It is thought that Anne avoided criticising Henry because she wished to save Elizabeth and her family from further consequences, but even under such extreme pressure, she did not confess guilt and indeed subtly implied her innocence in her appeal to those who might "meddle of my cause".